how to measure sleep duration: test_duration_w_hours_and_minutes¶

 then change the calls in

-and the terminal shows passing tests!
+the test passes!
 There is something wrong with this calculation…

 test_duration_calculation¶